stephtowch/stephtowch.github.io/content/post/2026-05-P1/index.md

 - The scales showed good reliability and worked as expected in relation to an established work addiction measure
 - Scores related to other variables in ways that match theory
 - The scale worked the same way for men and women, with no differences in underlying levels
-- The 7 item version was especially informative for identifying moderate to higher levels of work addiction
+- The 7-item version was especially informative for identifying moderate to higher levels of work addiction
 - Items related to conflict, relapse, and real life problems were particularly useful

 ## Why This Matters